At a Glance

 Am I a Candidate?

-Candidates for ultrasound guided sclerotherapy have medium to large varicose veins or spider veins and want to see them disappear.
+Candidates for ultrasound-guided sclerotherapy have medium to large varicose or spider veins and want to see them disappear.
 Patience is a prerequisite for the procedure, as the process can require many sessions.
-Veins will not immediately look better, and they will sometimes look worse initially, but after approximately two months your legs will look markedly clearer.
+Veins will not immediately look better and sometimes worse initially, but after approximately two months your legs will look markedly clearer.

-Recovery from ultrasound guided sclerotherapy is similar to that of surface sclerotherapy.
-Most patients are able to move about immediately after the procedure and return to work and normal activity the same day.
-After surgery, the physician will obligate you to use compression bandages or stockings to aid in circulation.
-A short period of elevation may be required, but afterwards the patient should use regular walks or exercise to help promote vascular flow.
+Recovery from ultrasound-guided sclerotherapy is similar to that of surface sclerotherapy.
+Most patients can move about immediately after the procedure and return to work and regular activity the same day.
+After surgery, the physician will obligate you to use compression bandages or stockings to aid circulation.
+A short period of elevation may be required, but afterward, the patient should use regular walks or exercise to help promote vascular flow.

-Blood clots and scabs will form on the inside of the treated vein as a result of the procedure.
-These scabs sometimes present themselves as bumps under the skin and then eventually tenderness and discoloration as the body works to break them down.
+Blood clots and scabs will form on the inside of the treated vein due to the procedure.
+These scabs sometimes present themselves as bumps under the skin and eventually tenderness and discoloration as the body works to break them down.